Page cover

 Base Identifier: spearmanr

 Spearman’s ρ is a nonparametric measure of rank correlation between variables.
 The use of ordinal (ranked) variables allows the statistic to capture non-linear (but monotonic) relationships between random variables.
-The method is implemented via function spearmanr in SciPy, and has a value in [−1, 1].
+The method is implemented via function spearmanrarrow-up-right in SciPyarrow-up-right, and has a value in [−1, 1].

 • spearmanr